About This Chapter

 9. The Impact of Abuse and Neglect on Child Growth & Development

-A healthy family relationship can contribute positively to the growth and development of a child.
-Unfortunately, unhealthy and abusive relationships do occur.
-This lesson will describe characteristics of abusers and the impact of abuse on a child's growth and development.
+A healthy family relationship can contribute positively to the growth and development of a child, while unhealthy and abusive relationships can do the opposite.
+Review some facts and statistics on child abuse, explore the main characteristics of abusers and abused children, and see the impact of abuse and neglect on a child's growth and development.

 10. The Pros & Cons of Day Care: Characteristics & Outcomes